lablup/backend.ai/docs/client/dev/testing.rst

 ----------

 Unit tests perform function-by-function tests to ensure their individual functionality.
-This test suite runs without depending on the server-side and thus it is executed in Travis CI for every push.
+This test suite runs without depending on the server-side and thus it is executed in GitHub Actions for every push.

 How to run
 ~~~~~~~~~~